jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 + Some metadata have 'born-on' dates so filters can result in *false negatives*.
 Such searches include Operators reliant on metadata that did not exist for all of part of the search period.
 For example, if you are searching for Tweets with the ```has:videos``` Operator, you will not have any matches for periods before February 10, 2015.
 That is because that Operator matches on *native* videos (attached to a Tweet using the Twitter.com user-interface).
 For a more complete data set of video sharing on Twitter, filters for before Febuary 10, 2015 would need to contain rule clauses that match on URLs common for video hosting.
 + Some metadata has been backfilled with metadata from a time *after* the Tweet was posted.

-As discussed [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md#filtering-tips-identifying-and-filtering-on-tweet-attributes-important-to-your-use-case-) there are several commonly attribute types that commonly focused on when matching on Tweet JSON:
+As discussed [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md#filtering-tips-identifying-and-filtering-on-tweet-attributes-important-to-your-use-case-) there are several attribute types that are commonly focused on when creating PowerTrack queries:
 + Twitter Profiles
 + Original or shared Tweets
 + Tweet language classification
 + Geo-referencing Tweets
 + Shared links media

 Some of these have product-specific behavior while others have identical behavior.
+See below for more details.

 #### Twitter Profiles

 Profile is as it was at the time the Tweet was posted, except for data before 2011.
 For Tweets older than 2011, the profile metadata reflects the profile as it was in September 2011.

 #### Original Tweets and Retweets

-[rephrase]
-The PowerTrack ```is:retweet``` Operator enables users to filter accordingly.
-Users of this Operator need to have two strategies for Retweet matching (or not matching) if data before August 2009 is needed.
-Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on “@RT ”.
+The PowerTrack ```is:retweet``` Operator enables users to eitehr include or exclude Retweets.
+Users of this Operator need to have two strategies for Retweet matching (or not matching) for data before August 2009.
+Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on the “@RT ” pattern.
 For periods after August 2009, the is:retweet Operator is available.

 #### Tweet language classifications